Maduro challenger plans caravans for US aid to Venezuela

 “We have never told people to do something we are not willing to do,” he said.
 “We’re going to be there with people taking the risk.”

-Diego Moya-Ocampos, a Venezuela analyst with the London-based consulting firm IHS Global Insight, said Guaido has gained broad support beyond the middle classes and deep into Venezuela’s slums, once a stronghold of the ruling socialist party.
+Diego Moya-Ocampos, a Venezuela analyst with the London-based consulting firm IHS Global Insight, said Guaido has gained broad support beyond the middle classes and deep into Venezuela’s slums, once a socialist party stronghold.

 But that hasn’t translated into support from the military and security forces, who Moya-Ocampos said continue to distrust the opposition and fear being held accountable for criminal activity and human rights violations if the regime changes, despite Guaido’s offer of amnesty.